How-to·Mar 1, 2026·8 min read

 How do I track bottlenecks in a document approval workflow?

 Measure cycle time at each stage: how long does a document sit at submission, extraction, validation, and review before moving forward?
 Most bottlenecks show up at the human review stage, usually because reviewers are receiving documents that are not pre-processed or because escalation paths are not clearly defined.
-For teams that also need to manage long-term document storage and compliance archiving alongside approval workflows, the document archiving solutions guide covers how regulated industries store, search, and retrieve documents at scale.
+For a deeper look at how human review gates are designed, see our piece on why AI document workflows still need human review.